 But are you also mindful of another crucial piece of everyday security: Making sure you’re not sharing information with potential fraudsters?

-Given the cyber security threats we all face in Canada — including new phishing scams that are exploiting COVID-19 relief efforts — it’s important for everyone to take steps to safeguard their sensitive information the way they would protect a wallet or front door.
+Given the cyber security threats we all face in Canada — including new phishing and email scams that are exploiting COVID-19 relief efforts — it’s important for everyone to take steps to safeguard their sensitive information the way they would protect a wallet or front door.

 The good news?
 A fresh survey from Interac says Canadians recognize that it’s up to them to be the first line of defence.

-New Interac cyber security awareness survey
+Interac cyber security awareness survey

-In advance of Cyber Security Awareness Month 2020, Interac conducted a new survey of 993 adults from across Canada in September, to learn more about their data security outlook and preparedness.
+In advance of Cyber Security Awareness Month 2020, Interac conducted a survey of 993 adults from across Canada in September, to learn more about their data security outlook and preparedness.

 We learned, first and foremost, that Canadians take their cyber security seriously.
 Eighty-four per cent agreed that protecting ourselves against cyber security threats is more important than ever, which is higher than the 62 per cent who gave a similar response in an Interac survey earlier in the year.